Organizations in an Era of Change

 Technological advancements are accelerating the pace of change creating new roles and replacing a wide array of workforce tasks.
 To remain competitive, organizations must employ leaders who are positioned to adapt and respond to change quickly.

-We spoke with Oliver Bladek, Leader of McKinsey's Organization Practice in Australia and New Zealand, who will be leading a session on The Future of Organizations at our Elevate 2017 Conference in Sydney next week.
-Working at McKinsey since 2004, Oliver counsels CHROs on top strategic issues including delivering value throught talent, organisational agility and the workforce of the future.
+We spoke with Oliver Bladek, Leader of McKinsey's Organization Practice in Australia and New Zealand, who led a session on The Future of Organizations at our Elevate 2017 Conference in Sydney.
+Working at McKinsey since 2004, Oliver counsels CHROs on top strategic issues including delivering value through talent, organizational agility and the workforce of the future.
 Here, he shares how organizations and advisors can work through shifting times.

 At McKinsey, you counsel clients on top strategic issues and see how technology—specifically automation and digitalization—are disruptors for organizations.
 How can organizations position themselves to be successful in an era of change and disruption?